 Green tea is not only delicious but also has many health benefits.
-The antioxidants in green tea can help strengthen the immune system and protect the body against diseases.
 Green tea has also been shown to improve mental alertness and increase metabolism.

 This is why Japanese green tea, like matcha powder, is increasingly used as an ingredient in smoothies and yoghurts.
 Or in blends such as instant matcha latte.

 The Japanese have devised very traditional ceremonies for some types of green tea.
 These are not just about brewing a tea, but also part of a meditation practice or even a lifestyle.
 In general, however, there are some pointers to always keep in mind when preparing green tea:

 - First, the tea leaves are placed in a special container, such as a tea infuser or teapot.

 - Hot water is then poured over the leaves and allowed to steep for a few minutes.
 It is important to note that green tea is not poured over boiling water.
 This will destroy many of its valuable ingredients.

 - After steeping, the tea can be poured into cups and drunk.
 Some green teas can be brewed several times before the leaves lose their aroma.
 So it is worth experimenting to find the perfect brewing time for each type of tea.

 At VehGro, you will only find green teas from organic cultivation.

 Most of our organic green teas come from Kagoshima Prefecture, in the far south of Japan.
 Especially our Matcha organic tea.
 Kagoshima is a well-known tea region with ideal conditions for tea growing: rich volcanic soil, mild climate and plenty of sunshine.